 Hardware Security Modules

 The HSM ensures that keys do not exist in their unencrypted form (outside of the HSM) while they are being used in the system memory.
-This includes the KMS servers as well as any machine that may be running the KMS client.
+This includes both the KMS servers and any machines using the KMS client.

 Access to the HSM is strictly prohibited.
-This prevents the possibility of any tampering with the keys while they are in use.
-Some HSMs also have built-in security features that detect tampering and will promptly delete information pertaining to the crypto keys in the event of an attempted breach.
+This eliminates the chance of keys being tampered with while in use.
+Some HSMs also have built-in security features that detect tampering and will promptly delete information about the crypto keys in the event of an attempted breach.

 The HSM is usually only accessible by authorized personnel via secure and physical admin interfaces.
 Even then, key information remains encrypted through the use of a session-specific key.